KeDeOnYT/KeDeOnYT/README.md

 - 👋 Hi, I’m @KeDeOnYT
 - 👀 I’m interested in learning PY, HTML, PHP, C#, C++ + more languages
-- 🌱 I’m currently learning PY
+- 🌱 I’m currently learning HTML

 <!---
 KeDeOnYT/KeDeOnYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.